ABOUT THIS STORY

-“We have to talk to the FBI.”
+“I think we have to call the FBI.”

 “Well, we can’t just call them.”

-“What do we do?”
-Bat asked.
+“Well, what do we do?”
+Bat wanted to know.

 “What if we made up a different story?”

 “How about that we found a corrupt cop?”
+Bat suggested.

 “No, too small.
-Counterfeit money?”
+How about counterfeit money?”

-“I think that’s the Secret Service.”
-Bat countered.
+“I think that’s the Secret Service,” Bat countered.

 “That sounds better.
-What kind?”
+What kind of crime?”